 As for the future, AI also has the potential to analyze conversations in real-time and suggest diagnoses that they may not have been considering and offer a broad range of treatment suggestions.

 There are plenty of drawbacks to this usage.
 Issues such as patient privacy come to mind from the top of the head.
 Also, the assessment of every workplace dialogue puts some additional pressure on the doctors.
-Also, currently AI systems are currently not fully capable of decoding the complicated dialogue that occurs in the medical setting.
+Also, AI systems are currently not fully capable of decoding the complicated dialogue that occurs in the medical setting.
 They are getting there though.

-Instead of Conclusion: The Future of AI in Healthcare
+The Future Trends of AI in Healthcare

 AI startups have raised $4.3 billion across 576 deals in the last six years.
-Experts still believe that some good marketing is required to attract even more attention to AI in healthcare.
+Experts still believe that some good marketing is required to attract even more attention to healthcare AI trends.
 Such marketing and technical teams need to obtain large quantities of data for AIs to learn from and also make it a point to optimize the imaging and processing systems to ensure the validity of these AIs.